comshc/guide/src/high/crusades.md

 They killed Jews whenever they came across them, as they believed they'd killed Jesus and were at the same level as the Muslims.

-#### In the Year

-- Sourcebook, pages 136-137
-- Christian account of the First Crusade

-#### The Power of the Franks

-- Sourcebook, pages 137-138
-- Muslim account of the First Crusade